How to Give the Best Voice Over Direction

 How Should Vocal Directions Be Given?

 The answer to this question will vary depending on the nature and scope of your voice over project.
-Let’s look at a few ways in which we can begin giving the best possible voice over direction to our hired voice talent.
+Let’s look at how you can give the best possible creative direction to voice actors auditioning for your project.

-Tone of voice plays a huge role in how narration can sound.
-Listen to the tone.
-Is it engaging enough to have listeners pay attention throughout the entire length of the content?
+Tone of voice plays a huge role in how your content is felt and understood by your audience.
 Although some scripting content may be a bit dry and oftentimes complex, the tone of voice can really help bring your content to life.

 Style / Role

-Two key components of artistic direction are the role and the style.
-For example, you can think of a role in a similar fashion as a role for stage acting.
-It offers a generalized view into the character and gives the voice actor an immediate sense of who you’re looking for: a professor, a guy/girl next door, or a parental figure.
-On the other hand, style indicates how this character communicates.
-They may be friendly and soft-spoken or they may be authoritative with a deep voice.
+Think of a role in a similar fashion as a role for stage acting.
+It offers a generalized view into the character and gives the voice actor an immediate sense of who you’re looking for: a millennial, a trucker, a detective, or anything in between.

-In general, for educational content, it can be effective to treat your audience as a peer, speak in a relaxed manner and use simple language.
+In general, it can be effective to treat your audience as a peer, speak in a relaxed manner, and use simple language.
 Using contractions is okay!
-Not only are contractions (e.g. ‘it’s’ instead of ‘it is’) commonplace, they make the voice over sound more relatable.
+Not only are contractions (e.g. ‘it’s’ instead of ‘it is’) commonplace, they make the voice over sound more relatable and colloquial.

 On Voices, there is an option to add one role (e.g. Announcer) and up to two adjectives to describe the style of read that you are looking for (e.g. Authoritative, Engaging).
 This is a built-in starting place where you can select these descriptors from a drop-down menu.

 The rate of speech can have an impact on how engaging your content is.
-Too slow of a read will be boring and not keep learners engaged the entire time, but too fast of a read means your learners may not be able to absorb enough information.
+Too slow of a read will be boring and your audience won’t stick around, but too fast a read means your learners may not be able to absorb enough information.
 According to the National Center for Voice and Speech, the average American speaks at around 150 words per minute when engaged in conversation.
 When you’re listening back on your voice over, it should sound clear to your ears.
 Take note of whether you are tuning out at any parts of the narration due to a dull or slow read.
-This is an indication that the pacing may be slightly off.
+This is an indication that the pacing is the issue.

 Using an Active Voice Versus a Passive Voice